Path of Exile State of the Game (Legacy League 2.6)

 Once players figure out the basic mechanics, the second most problematic feature that drives players away from PoE is the Death System.
 First let’s talk about why it exists.
 GGG wants the game to be extremely difficult for the 1% (or less), and for very few players to ever achieve level 100.
 Since there is no alternative leveling system (such as paragon from D3) the core design of the game revolves around making level 100 being as difficult to achieve as possible.
 This core mechanic is flawed in today’s gaming market because many players want to just play and not compete, and will never be part of the 5% let alone the 1%; but they want to progress and grow their characters, and if they love a specific build, they want to stick with the play style.
 PoE does not allow that.
 Most players hit a “brick wall” in the 80’s where they feel progress with their current build is just too tedious, so they often quit the character and go play something else (another character or game).
 This is a big problem for players who love a particular play style (and character) and feel “stuck” because they’re constantly dying and not progressing in any capacity beyond currency/equipment drops.
 But it’s more than just dying; a key factor is how it impacts other aspects of the game, such as grouping with other players and prohibiting character progression.
 PoE has more 1-shot mechanics than any other ARPG (and those mechanics continue to grow as features and dynamic permutations to mobs and environments are expanded), and people don’t want to group with others because it often ends up getting them killed.
 What’s interesting is GGG states the PoE death system is based on the D2 death system, but that game is 17 years old and did not have the 1-shot mechanics that PoE has, so a player can die multiple times in a row and lose hours (or more) of character growth.
 Can anyone say Volatile?
 This causes rage-quits by many.
 Another problem is the death system prohibits reckless fun and real exploration; around level 90, most players become overly cautious relative to running new maps or tackling new bosses because they don’t want to die and lose their experience.
 Additionally, the fact the game allows for Alt-F4 logout to circumvent this penalty is a symptom of an underlying design flaw.
 The truth is PoE’s end-game is solely designed for hardcore players, and very few are able to tolerate and progress in such a system (often resulting in the abandonment of their character, even if it’s fun to play).
 Games are supposed to challenge, limit, and give to players – but (in my opinion) not take away.
 It’s one thing to lose access to your map when you die, it’s another to lose hours (or more) of character growth due to a death that even some of the most skilled players would have difficulty in avoiding.
 This isn’t challenge, it’s punishment.
 The game is designed to reach level 100 with no other means of growth outside of the Labyrinth (covered below).
 This is why most modern games have some sort of secondary leveling mechanic beyond core character level.
 Once your character hits 100 and you’ve completed Uber Lab, you’re done with your character growth (outside of equipment).
 Now to be fair, the current design is so only the most skilled and hardcore players can achieve end-game.
 GGG doesn’t want all players to make this achievement (which is a big deal).
 However, this ensures casual players who never gain the level of skill necessary are unable to grow their characters beyond a certain point, save equipment upgrades (which of course makes a difference, but that’s gear, not character growth).
 When it comes to retention, the Death Penalty drives players away.
 If the death penalty was part of Normal difficulty, how many players would quit early on?
 I believe many; it’s a form of bait and switch – let the player go through the start of the game (Normal) and don’t hit them with the penalty until later on – when it matters.
 That’s not a good design for retention.
 Many (hardcore) players think the Death Penalty is too easy, or the Lab is awesome and should be used to cull the herds to separate the skilled from those who aren’t as quick.
 The simple truth is people play games to have fun, and taking from a player’s time, energy, and effort is counterproductive to overall game design.
 Of course the hardcore (not talking HC mode, but “hardcore” players) base of PoE is the most vocal, and GGG somehow thinks their feedback represents the casual gamers (which are the majority of PoE players).
 This is not the case.
 You almost never hear from the casual gamer that quit PoE due to the death penalty or labyrinth – because they quit and are gone.
 Heck, you can 1-shot kill yourself in your own hideout by using the wrong flask.
 Even veteran HC players have accidentally done this.
 I think balance is necessary.
 Keep Hardcore the way it is (and let players who want such a challenge play in HC), and make some sort of adjustment to “standard” that doesn’t punish players by taking away their efforts.
 One interesting note is rumor has it the Chinese release of PoE will contain an purchase that either prevents or restores the death penalty XP loss.
 If this is the case, it shows another market believes alternatives to the experience loss are necessary for the game.

-Next, we have the Labyrinth, which is one of the most controversial issue in the game, shown by this ongoing thread with nearly 500 pages of discussion.
+Next, we have the Labyrinth, which is one of the most controversial issue in the game, shown by this ongoing thread with more than 500 pages of discussion.
 Forcing players to traverse the Labyrinth in order to secure character progression is a restrictive design.
 For many (possibly the majority), it’s not fun, and it is one thing to provide enhancements for items (which can be sold) and rewards (in the form of drops), but another to prevent a player from growing their character unless they are able to complete the lab.
 The most hated feature in D3 are the set dungeons (and when I say hated, the community if venomous about them).
 The lab is very similar.
 Forcing a player who may not be as “quick” as others to complete specific (no deaths allowed) content to progress their character is a very poor design and simply drives people away.
 And less than 1% of all players ever complete the uber lab.
 This is another indication of the end-game being geared towards only hardcore players.

 In the end, every player that I have known to “quit” PoE (either a character or the game) has done so either due to the death penalty or the labyrinth, or both.

 There are numerous Targeting Issues in PoE.
 Cyclone is a great example; the constant issue of getting stuck on small world objects in the middle of combat and dying because you lost your leeching for a split second is not fun.
-As I was writing this, GGG announced Cyclone is going to be “fixed” in 3.0 but I still felt it was worth including since it’s such a well-known issue (and some readers may not be aware of the announcement).
+As I was writing this, GGG announced Cyclone is going to be “fixed” in 3.0but I still felt it was worth including since it’s such a well-known issue (and some readers may not be aware of the announcement).

 Lack of Queued Command Execution is problematic and a mechanic that really should be in the game.
 You can be 100ms too early on an action/click and it won’t execute because your last action isn’t finished just yet, but other ARPGs handle this issue more gracefully.
 The game should allow a player to foresee an event/action and execute another action knowing it’s going to be executed as soon as the action is available.
 Using a flask and having it activate when you’re at full health/mana would also be beneficial, allowing players to activate the restoration just as they jump into combat instead of having to wait to take a hit or lose mana.